GaryQ-physics/magnetosphere/images/native_vs_interpolated/plots.md

 # Intro

-These plots are for from the DIPTSUR2 run.
+These plots are for the DIPTSUR2 run at 6:30.
 The 'old interpolated way' is using the VTK library interpolation, not Kameleon.

 b and b1 are in nanotesla, j in microamperes per meter squared.
 Divergence uses units of 1/R_E